 As part of the partnership, The Hackett Group will help clients target their digital transformation efforts by assessing the automation potential of functions and processes, evaluating them against leading practices, and quantifying the overall opportunity.
 The Hackett Group will provide clients with evidence-backed best practices and insights, and its extensive benchmarking, advisory, and transformation work with Global 1000 companies will enable companies to focus on the areas with the highest ROI.

-The two companies have collaborated on a new Point of View research paper, “A Blueprint for Getting Started with Robotic Process Automation,” available at The Hackett Group website.
+The two companies have collaborated on a new Point of View research paper, “A Blueprint for Getting Started with Robotic Process Automation,” available for download here.
 The research estimates that the total efficiency improvement achievable through holistic transformation using RPA can result in 50-75 percent cost reductions over baseline.
 The result will be a new “Digital World-Class” standard for process costs optimized in this fashion, which will be lower than those achieved by world-class companies in The Hackett Group’s benchmark.

 According to The Hackett Group Chairman & CEO Ted A. Fernandez.
 “Robotic Process Automation has rapidly moved to the top of the business services agenda.
 It offers unprecedented potential, and it’s tempting for companies to focus on a narrow scope and immediate savings.
 But RPA drives much greater value when it is used to support broader transformation of end-to-end transactional processes.
 Organizations must be prepared to redesign processes and transform their legacy workforce at the same time they introduce new automation tools.”